-Most computational models of neural area have relied on continuum limits ever since the seminal work of Wilson, Cowan and Amari \cite{amari:72,amari:77,wilson-cowan:72,wilson-cowan:73}, in which the activity is represented through a macroscopic variable, the population-averaged firing rate, that is generally assumed to be deterministic.
-This approach successfully accounted for several phenomena, for instance for the problem of spatio-temporal pattern formation in spatially extended models (see e.g.~\cite{coombes-owen:05,ermentrout:98,ermentrout-cowan:79,laing-troy-etal:02}).
-In this approach, the effect of noise is neglected in large populations.
-Increasingly many models now consider that the different intrinsic or extrinsic noise sources are a meaningful part of the neuronal signal rather than a pure disturbing effect, that conveys important information~\cite{rolls-deco:10}.
-For instance, sparsely connected neural networks were studied, in wihch the sparse connectivity assumption allows studying regimes where the activity is uncorrelated~\cite{abbott-van-vreeswijk:93,amit-brunel:97,brunel-hakim:99}.
-Again, the emergent global activity of the population in the limit of an infinite number of neurons is deterministic, and evolves according to a mean-field firing rate equation.
-The stochastic nature of the firing was also developed through such methods as the population density~\cite{cai-tao-etal:04}, or from a Markovian model governing the firing dynamics of the neurons in the network, where the transition probability satisfies master equation.
-This modeling recently gathered the interest of the community (see e.g.\cite{ohira-cowan:93,buice-cowan:07,buice-cowan:10,bressloff:09,elboustani-destexhe:09,touboul-ermentrout:11}).
-Most of these approaches are proved correct in some parameter regions using statistical physics tools such as path integrals and Van-Kampen expansions, and involve a moment expansion and truncation.
+Relating Wilson and Cowan type of models to the dynamics of stochastic neuronal networks is therefore a deep question in the field of computational neuroscience, and has been recently the subject of intense research.
+One of the main difficulties is to find relevant descriptions of the collective dynamics using suitable models of neuronal activity, and in particular including noise at the cellular level.
+Sparsely connected neural networks for integrate-and-fire neurons were analyzed in that view, and evidence regimes where the activity is uncorrelated~\cite{abbott-van-vreeswijk:93,amit-brunel:97,brunel-hakim:99}.
+In this case, the emergent global activity of the population in the limit of an infinite number of neurons in that case is deterministic, and evolves according to a mean-field firing rate equation.
+A distinct approach proposed to analyze a discrete-time Markovian model governing the firing dynamics of the neurons in the network, where the transition probability satisfies a master equation~\cite{buice-cowan:07,elboustani-destexhe:09}, and were developed for spatially extended networks in~\cite{bressloff:09}, a notable exception in this domain.
+In the limit where the number of the neurons is infinite, the behavior of the system reduces to standard Wilson and Cowan equations, and finite-size effects produce a stochastic perturbation that qualitatively modifies the solution of the global system~\cite{touboul-ermentrout:10}.
+Most of these approaches hold in some parameter regions, are based on statistical physics tools such as path integrals and Van-Kampen expansions, and the analysis of their dynamics involve a moment expansion and truncation.
+In these different limits, noise cancels out through averaging effects in the macroscopic descriptions.